Wöhler BASF Young Talent Award

 2004

-dr Stefanie Dehnen, Karlsruhe ,
+Dr. Stefanie Dehnen, Karlsruhe

-in recognition of her work on the synthesis and DFT calculation of the first ternary metal selenide cluster anions of the p- and d-block metals as a new generation of molecular materials for optoelectronic and magnetic applications
+in recognition of their work on the synthesis and DFT calculation of the first ternary metal selenide cluster anions of the p- and d-block metals as a new generation of molecular materials for optoelectronic and magnetic applications

 This page has been machine translated.
 If you have any feedback or comments please feel free to contact us.

-last modified: 21.04.2023 08:29 H from Translator
+last modified: 12.03.2026 14:59 H from Translator